 Homeowners are encouraged to water new trees that are planted to help ensure survival.

-Public Works prunes City-owned trees year-round on a 5 year pruning cycle.
+Public Works prunes City-owned trees year-round on a 5 year tree maintenance cycle.
 Residents may request an assessment of their public tree if there is a matter of immediate attention.
 Work will be prioritized and scheduled if critical.
 The following responsibilities provide the scope of the programs offered and are listed in priority ranking:

 - Pruning trees to ensure roadway and traffic sight lines are clear and traffic signs and signals are plainly visible.
 This program visits all areas of the City twice a year to ensure that traffic signals and signs are unobstructed.